ypriverol/github-paper/REVIEWS.md

 > We agree with the reviewer.
 The current version of the rule starts by making clear this statement:

-> The traditional and effective way of promoting scientific software is by publishing them in the peer-reviewed scientific literature.
+> The traditional way of promoting scientific software is by publishing them in the peer-reviewed scientific literature.

 # Reviewer 3